The Bankrate promise

 Once you’ve figured out the value of your home, it’s time to start looking for a buyer.
 You can put varying amounts of effort into this — the more effort you put in, the more you’re likely to get for your home.
 Here are three good places to start:

-- “We Buy Houses” companies: You might see advertisements for companies that buy homes for cash or that “buy ugly houses.”
-These companies make a profit by flipping homes — that is, buying them on the cheap, fixing them up and selling them again quickly.
+- “We buy houses” companies: You might see advertisements for companies that buy homes for cash or that “buy ugly houses.”
+Some of these companies operate on a national scale, like the aptly named We Buy Houses, while others are more localized.
+Either way, though, these companies make a profit by flipping homes — that is, buying them on the cheap, fixing them up and selling them again quickly.
 They can be a good choice if your home is not in good condition and you want to sell as-is.
 But, like iBuyers, these companies won’t pay top dollar for homes.
-And some are less than legitimate, so you have to be sure to do your research.
+And some are less than legitimate, so be sure to do your research.

 - Realtors: When in doubt, ask a pro!
 Local real estate agents are plugged in to the local market and know what local buyers are looking for.
 Ask around, and you may find a buyer, or even multiple buyers, looking to make cash offers for a home.
 This option is likely to get you the highest price for your home, though it will certainly take longer.

-3. Acquire proof of funds and evaluate offers
+3. Evaluate offers and acquire proof of funds

 4. Compare cash offer to home value